aadii-chavan/ReconFlow/Readme.md

     participant U as User/App
     participant G as Gateway
     participant B as Bank
-    participant R as RealRecon 🤖
+    participant R as ReconFlow 🤖
     participant D as Dashboard 🖥️

     U->>G: Initiate Payment